kodecocodes/i10t/02-xcode-8-debugging-improvements/xcode-8-debugging-improvements.markdown

 }
 ```

 You’ve wrapped each data access call in a queue operation to ensure no operation can happen concurrently.
-Note that `colojiAt(index:)` and `count` are run synchronously, because the caller is waiting on them to return data. `append(coloji:)` is done asynchronously, because it doesn’t need to return anything.
+Note that `colojiAt(_:)` and `count` are run synchronously, because the caller is waiting on them to return data. `append(_:)` is done asynchronously, because it doesn’t need to return anything.

 Build and run, and you should see all your colojis appear: